Metagenomics virus detection

 Reporting.

-The following table provides an overview on all TELEVIR moules and outputs:
+The following table provides an overview on all TELEVIR modules and outputs:

 TELEVIR_current_modules_and_outputs_2023-10-20.xlsx